CityOfZion/neon-js/docs/installation.md

 ## Node

-Support policy is to support the maintainence and LTS versions of Node.
+Support policy is to support the maintenance and LTS versions of Node.
 At the time of writing, this is:

-- Node 12
-- Node 14
+- Node 20
-- Node 16
+- Node 22

 ## Web